-15. In the case of my computer system, I trust the self-report of the system only because I personally installed the original version of the operating system on this machine, using media provided by the vendor, and because I trust the vendor's software update product to make secure connections to their web server to install operating system upgrades.
+23. In the case of my computer system, I trust the self-report of the system only because I personally installed the original version of the operating system on this machine, using media provided by the vendor, and because I trust the vendor's software update product to make secure connections to their web server to install operating system upgrades.
 Thus, a central element of my own personal trust here is that I personally had physical control of this computer system since it originally came out of the box.

-16. The use of "software fingerprints" computed by some cryptographically secure hash function, as some security specialists have recommended, does nothing to change this fact.
+24. The use of "software fingerprints" computed by some cryptographically secure hash function, as some security specialists have recommended, does nothing to change this fact.
 So long as the observer is limited to inspecting the self-declaration of identity of the system, there is no way for the observer to know whether that identity is declared honestly or The self-declaration that a piece of software has some particular MD5 hash can not. definitively tell you that the system is not the correct system, if the announced hash value is not the correct one, but it cannot tell you that the system is correct, since dishonest software could easily report a dishonest number.

-17. Only if the observer can directly examine the memory of the computer and compare it with a reference memory image can the observer really know that what is in the 20 computer and what is authorized to be there are the same.
+25. Only if the observer can directly examine the memory of the computer and compare it with a reference memory image can the observer really know that what is in the computer and what is authorized to be there are the same.
 If we allow this comparison, however, we compromise the author's right to retain this software as a trade secret.
-In 22 addition, if we are not very careful, the same memory access that allows inspection can also 23 allow modification, thus elevating the election observer to the status of a security threat.
-24 requires that the observer trust the processor on the system to accurately run the hashchecking software, it requires that the firewalls protecting the system from the observer's software be secure against attacks by the observer's software, and it requires careful design of the choked-down channel by which the observer's software can report the hash code without disclosing the proprietary software itself.
+In addition, if we are not very careful, the same memory access that allows inspection can also allow modification, thus elevating the election observer to the status of a security threat.

-It may be possible to protect proprietary software from disclosure to observers if 25 18. we allow the observer to run their own software on the voting system, where their software 26 has read-only access to the system memory and a very narrow channel through which the 27 software can announce the cryptographically secure hash code it has computed.
-This 28
+26. It may be possible to protect proprietary software from disclosure to observers if 26 we allow the observer to run their own software on the voting system, where their software has read-only access to the system memory and a very narrow channel through which the 28 CV 06-02923 SBA JONES DECL.
+ISO MOTION FOR PRELIMINARY INJUNCTION software can announce the cryptographically secure hash code it has computed.
+This requires that the observer trust the processor on the system to accurately run the hash-checking software, it requires that the firewalls protecting the system from the observer's software be secure against attacks by the observer's software, and it requires careful design of the choked-down channel by which the observer's software can report the hash code without disclosing the proprietary software itself.

-19. It is important to emphasize that, to my knowledge, no such verification system is used in any voting system currently sold or used in the United States.
+27. It is important to emphasize that, to my knowledge, no such verification system is used in any voting system currently sold or used in the United States.
 The State of Nevada, however, uses a system of similar sophistication to verify that the software used in electronic gaming equipment is indeed the software that they have certified.